BCODMO/Parameter-Vocabulary/README.md

 ```
 Now, the Virtuoso container can be stopped and restarted without having to download (and load) the data.
 For a glimpse at what data is being downloaded, see the `startup.sh` file.

+When the container is fully loaded, you can begin to inspect the data at: `http://localhost:8890`

 ### Updating the Data

 When the data are first loaded, a two files are written to the `data` directory to tell Virtuoso that the data has been both downloaded and loaded.
 To download and reload the data, delete the files: `.data_loaded` and `.data_downloaded`.
 If you prefer to reload the already downloaded data, delete the `.data_loaded` file.